andreikitaitsev/SymINDy/README.md

 pip install -e .
 ````
 #### Option 3
-Run the package inside of the docker container build from Dockerfile.
+Run the package inside of the docker container built from Dockerfile.
 ````bash
 docker build -t SymINDy .
 ````